posit-dev/rsconnect-python/CONTRIBUTING.md

 python3 -m venv .venv
 # Activate the virtual environment
 source .venv/bin/activate
-# install our requirements into the virtual environment based on pyproject.toml
-pip install .
 # install our requirements into the virtual environment based
 pip install -r requirements.txt
 # install rsconnect-python with a symbolic link to the locations repository,